 SOUN Shareholders Should Contact Wolf Haldenstein For Information About Participating In The Soundhound AI, Inc. Class Action

-NEW YORK, April 09, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP , a distinguished law firm with over 125 years of history, informs investors that a class action lawsuit has been filed against SoundHound AI, Inc. ("SoundHound" or the "Company")(NASDAQ: SOUN) on behalf of a class consisting of all investors that purchased or otherwise acquired SoundHound securities between May 10, 2024 and March 3, 2025, both dates inclusive (the "Class Period").
+NEW YORK, April 10, 2025 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP , a distinguished law firm with over 125 years of history, informs investors that a class action lawsuit has been filed against SoundHound AI, Inc. ("SoundHound" or the "Company")(NASDAQ: SOUN ) on behalf of a class consisting of all investors that purchased or otherwise acquired SoundHound securities between May 10, 2024 and March 3, 2025, both dates inclusive (the "Class Period").

 Deadline to sign up: